“I heard that the library has textbooks that I can check out for a semester.”

 (2800 + 600) x 3 = 10,200 books

-In that same academic year, the library purchased approximately 18,000 new books.
-If we were to buy just one copy of each required text each year, it would require dedicating 56% of our collection budget towards textbooks alone.
-Maybe this doesn’t seem like such a bad proposition at first glance, but consider how quickly new editions of texts are published, rendering old “required” texts obsolete at a rapid pace.
+In that same academic year, the library purchased approximately 14,000 new books.
+If we were to buy just one copy of each required text each year, it would mean that 72% of our resources and space for new materials would be dedicated to textbooks alone.
+Maybe this doesn’t seem like such a bad proposition at first glance– especially since many assigned texts do stay the same from year to year– but consider how quickly new editions of texts are published, rendering old “required” texts obsolete at a rapid pace.
 We aim to keep our collection relevant to the research and teaching goals of each academic department on campus, and doing this means collecting a wide variety of materials that support the subjects being taught, and encouraging our students to look beyond the required texts in their research.